casangi/xradio/doc/source/decisions.rst

     and document more detailed conventions (completeness, semantic descriptions etc).
 * easily generate compliant data structures

-  * allow generating APIs from lower-level APIs (e.g. dask or numpy arrays)
-    * We will have to assume that there are going to be a large number of possible producers for this data - especially processing functions.
+  * allow generating APIs from lower-level APIs (e.g. dask or numpy arrays) We will have to assume that there are going to be a large number of possible producers for this data - especially processing functions.
 For instance, given that xarray can be a front for dask arrays, it is a valid use case to wrap an entire computation graph behind an xradio-compliant API
-  * allow conversion of existing formats
-    * Measurement set v2/3 being the obvious first stop
+  * allow conversion of existing formats.
+Measurement set v2/3 being the obvious first step